6 Hypothesis Tests

 Each \(X_{is}\) is an individual observation \(i\) from the sample \(s=1,2\).
 (For example, the wages for men and women in Canada.
 For another example, homicide rates in two different American states.)

-Although it not necessary, we will assume that each \(X_{is}\) is an independent observation for simplicity.
+For simplicity, we will assume that each \(X_{is}\) is an independent observation.

 # Sample 1